 The Sheriff’s Office investigates all allegations of employee misconduct and alleged violations of policy, procedure, or law.

 Complaints about the validity of a traffic citation or criminal arrest should be heard by the courts.
-We will be happy to direct you to the appropriate court.

 How Do I File a Complaint?